davidtakac/bura/README.md

 ## Donations
 I do not accept donations at the moment.
 I tried to accept them on Prognoza, but as soon as I received the first donation, PayPal shut down my account.

-## Why wasn't this an update to Prognoza?
+## FAQ

-- Bura is a complete rewrite that has nothing in common with Prognoza, except the dev :)
+### Meaning of the colored temperature bar?
-- Bura also looks completely different, and I figured some people might prefer Prognoza
+Nicely explained by @LeftyDextrous in #28:

-- Prognoza's app ID is hr.dtakac.prognoza, but I don't own the domain
+> The extreme ends of the spectrum are the full temperature range of the week.
+The colored bar is the temperature range for that day, and the dot is the current temperature.

-- Prognoza is licensed under the MIT License, which was a mistake
+### Why wasn't this an update to Prognoza?
-- Prognoza is written in KMM, which was also a mistake
+Bura is a complete rewrite that has nothing in common with Prognoza, except being a weather app from the same dev.
+Also, its app ID is `hr.dtakac.prognoza`, but I don't own the domain.
+Finally, it is licensed under the MIT License, and I wanted the rewrite to be licensed under the GNU GPLv3.

 ## Credit
 - Forecast data by [Open-Meteo](https://open-meteo.com/) licensed under [Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/)